top of page

 *Regents Classes

-*These classes end in students taking the Regents exam for the course.
-Successful completion of the course and passing the NYS Regents exam wiill result in high school credit.
+*Regent Classes end in students taking the Regents exam for the course.
+Successful completion of the course and passing the NYS Regents exam will result in high school credit.

 Grading Policy